 Fridays at The 5th

-No prior dancing or musical theater training is necessary, just a willingness to "jump in" and have a great time!
+No prior musical theater training is necessary, just a willingness to "jump in" and have a great time!

 Participate in the workshop, enjoy a pizza dinner, see the show and meet the cast and crew—all for only $25!